behzadshomali/Cool-random-stuff/A*_Path_Finding/README.md

 You only need to have Python3.x and  Pygame installed on your system.

 ## How to work with this?
-First, when you run the code, you'll be asked for inputting two numbers:
+First, when you run the code, you'll be asked to input two numbers and the approach you prefer to search through the map:
 1. Number of blocks in each row/column
 2. Width/Height of your intended window to be shown